-Finally, as a component of achieving Level 4 ACA, Perth Airport has begun work to develop a scope 3 emissions inventory and will shortly develop a Stakeholder Partnership Plan.
-This plan will demonstrate and guide the airport's activities to encourage third parties at the airport to deliver their own emission reductions
+Finally, as a component of achieving Level 4 ACA, Perth Airport has begun work to update our scope 3 emissions inventory and will shortly develop a Stakeholder Partnership Plan.
+This plan will demonstrate and guide our activities to encourage third parties at the airport to deliver their own emission reductions.
+Focus areas currently include Sustainable Aviation Fuel (SAF) and enabling tenant solar.